hypeIT-GmbH/hypeguard-flutter-code-challenge/README.md

 Please submit your solution by providing:

-- A GitHub repository link
+- An invitiation to your Github repository or sending us the zipped project
 - A `README.md` with setup instructions:
   - How to build and run the project locally